Stormiix/php-mvc/README.md

 Controllers are stored in the `App/Controllers` folder.
 A sample [Home controller](App/Controllers/Home.php) included.
 Controller classes need to be in the `App/Controllers` namespace.
 You can add subdirectories to organise your controllers, so when adding a route for these controllers you need to specify the namespace (see the routing section above).

-Controller classes contain methods that are the actions.
-To create an action, add the **`Action`** suffix to the method name.
+Controller classes contain methods that can be called through the router.
 The sample controller in [App/Controllers/Home.php](App/Controllers/Home.php) has a sample `index` action.
-**P.S: after adding the klein, it doesn't really matter, you can name your methods however you want.**

 You can access route parameters (for example the **name** parameter shown in the route examples above) in actions via the `$request->name` property.